nimbix/jardoc/docs/apps_tutorial.md

 We have seen all possible and existing parameters.
 You can now use the ones needed to create tunable applications for Jarvice.

-# Non interactive application
+# 6. Non interactive application

-Non-interactive applications are probably the most common.
+Non-interactive applications are very common.

 Users specify some settings via provided application command parameters (input file or folder, solver to use, tunings, etc.) and launch job.
 Job executes then in background, and user can collect result once job has ended.